 Love of historic buildings and fabulous food inevitably lead to SantaCafe.
 The kitchen never stumbles in the historic Padre Gallegos home north of the Plaza.
 The Padre himself had some mid-1800’s stumbles, having been defrocked for allegiance to the Bishop of Durango rather than New Mexico’s Bishop Lamy.

 Gallegos’ gracious adobe home served as a boarding house, government offices and briefly, an Episcopal church.
 You can still look down into the home’s stone-lined well.
 I’m particularly fond of spending happy hour in the cool courtyard, noshing on vegetarian spring rolls that thankfully never leave the menu.
-I always hope the green-chile lobster roll is available for a gal-pal lunch, and supping on succulent lamb-chops is a divine beginning to nights ending at our outdoor Opera.
+I always hope the green-chile lobster roll is available for a gal-pal lunch, and supping on succulent lamb-chops is divine.

 Meet for a Meal by a Master

 Fabulous things happen when a great chef finds a home of his own.
 And Restaurant Martín is the perfect illustration.
 The husband-and-wife Rios team has a recipe for success that shows on the plate, especially outdoors.
-The airy patio is a delight and the recent expansion upped the ante.
-Sunday Brunch was my Mother’s Day treat and was I glad!
 I’m a sucker for the smoked salmon eggs Benedict, a dish that never disappoints.
 James Beard-award winner Chef Martín’s focus on freshness is pointedly assured with this bill-of-fare note: “Menu is subject to change due to Chef’s creativity and the seasonality of ingredients.”
 Be sure to leave room for dessert, because nothing says summer like house-made sorbet.

 Include Dining Outside When You Dine Out in Santa Fe